Hallam Amos

 Amos also represented Wales in international rugby.
-After playing at under-16 level, he played for the under-20s in the 2013 Six Nations Under 20s Championship, before making his full international debut later that year, against Tonga in the 2013 Autumn internationals.
+After playing at under-16 and under-18 level, he played for the under-20s in the 2013 Six Nations Under 20s Championship, before making his full international debut later that year, against Tonga in the 2013 Autumn internationals.
 He scored his first international try in Wales' opening game at the 2015 Rugby World Cup, a 54–9 win over Uruguay.
-He has since gone on to earn a total of 25 international caps, scoring six tries.
+During his rugby career, he earned a total of 25 international caps, scoring six tries.

-In October 2021, Amos announced his retirement from professional rugby union to focus on his medical career.